 Here’s how we work through each step in the SMART goal framework, and to set goals for integrated marketing efforts:

 Define goals for both revenue and your brand

 The goals you define for your company — both for your specific marketing initiatives and for your company as a complex body – set the tone.
-They communicate what’s a preference, what you hope to accomplish and ensure accountability.
+They communicate what’s a preference, and what you hope to accomplish and ensure accountability.

 It’s crucial that when you’re setting these goals that you’re setting them both for revenue and the success of the brand.

 Determine key performance indicators (KPIs)